 There are several different remedies and ways to handle bee stings.
 This is what has works for us.
 I have helped dozens of kids with stings and it has resulted in faster healing.

 Back to my bee sting story… I had to stay calm and didn’t want my eye to swell up where I couldn’t see while I drove to go pick up my daughter.
-I scraped out the stinger, and didn’t have much to work with.
+I scraped out the stinger, and didn’t have much to work with, while I was still driving.
 I had an enzyme capsule in the console and one-handedly opened that up and put a little water from my water bottle and made a little mudpack to put under my eye while I continued driving down the freeway.
 It hurt, yet there was no where to pull over and sulk.
 I then dug in my purse to find the apis mellifica and took that homeopathic remedy while I continued to drive and my eye was stinging like crazy.
 Luckily, whatever was in the enzyme, helped pull out the venom and my eye didn’t swell and we made it on time to pick up my daughter.

-The other day I was at my nephew’s birthday party playing with one of my nieces and out of nowhere she started to cry and head to her mom with her finger sticking out.
+The other day I was at my nephew’s birthday party playing with one of my nieces and out of nowhere she started to cry and headed to her mom with her finger sticking out.
 I rushed in, because I don’t know if everyone knows not to pull the stinger out (injecting more venom), and didn’t have anything to scrape the stinger, except for my fingernail.
 Her parents let me take over and so I did my thing.
 Poured water on it from a water bottle.
 Got my lavender out of my purse and put it on, and scraped some mud from around the tree, and as I was working, very calmly, let my niece (& her parents) know exactly what I was doing as I was doing it.
 She became very calm and accepting of all going on.
 She really enjoyed the apis mellifica little balls I kept giving her and she kept her mudpack on until we changed it and alternated with an ice cube from the ice chest.
 There was no red mark, nor swelling at the end of the party.
 And when her mom got her home that night, made a pack of the bentonite clay I had given her long ago, and put a bandaid on over it, so she could sleep with it on.
 She was completely healed and feeling fine.

 From now on, my little niece will know what to do, and how to stay calm and may be able to help her little sister or mom or a friend someday.
 She was not tormented nor in too much pain for long and therefore more empowered to handle situations like this in a calm manner.